sfeast/SelectableRepeaters/readme.md

 Where {content: "blah"}	can be replaced with custom components, controls, etc - just as with a standard Repeater.

-Note that the example uses the Fittable & Onyx libs, but they aren't required for use of SelectableRepeater.
+Note that the examples use the Fittable & Onyx libs, but they aren't required for use of SelectableRepeater.

 Properties